hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/6-Usage.md

 #### Options
 This command doesn’t have any option.

-### Recovering vendors logs from past executed cron
+### Recovering vendor logs from past executed cron

 #### Command call

 	$ php bin/console logs:vendors:recover

 #### Execution
-1. Retrieves every saved vendors in the database.
+1. Retrieves every saved vendor in the database.
 2. If a vendor has no log, creates one.

 #### Argument